MetLife Foundation Ambassadors In Education Award

 A national award program is accepting nominations for the most collaborative public school principal.
 The winners in 25 school districts across the U.S. will earn a $5,000 grant for his or her school.

-The 2008 MetLife Foundation Ambassadors In Education Program will recognize school principals who are demonstrating their commitment to their school and the broader community.
+The 2008 MetLife Foundation Ambassadors In Education Award program will recognize school principals who are demonstrating their commitment to their school and the broader community.
 It recognizes exemplary school principals who:

 - Build partnerships with community organizations, parents, and guardians;